h-m0r1/BondXtract/README.md

 - **Simple deployment**: Just place all application files in the same directory
 - **No installation required**: Works immediately without any setup or configuration
 - **Cross-platform**: Runs on any operating system with a modern web browser
-- **Easy sharing**: Simply copy the files to share the application with others

 ## Usage